 Public availability: Corporations will need to biennially publish their reports on their own website.

-Consolidated vs. individual reports: Risk reports can be consolidated at the parent company level, and subsidiaries with a qualifying parent company do not need to report separately.
+Consolidation: Risk reports can be consolidated at the parent company level, and subsidiaries with a qualifying parent company do not need to report separately.

 Assurance: A climate reporting organization will be contracted to identify inadequate or insufficient reports.
 If identified, the administrative penalty may be up to $50,000.